-Carol Rose, executive director of the ACLU of Massachusetts, released the following statement in response:
+Carol Rose, executive director of the ACLU of Massachusetts, today released the following statement in response to the Massachusetts general election: